MonTutes/monpytute/data_types.md

 ### Counter

+Counters are derived from `dict`, and allows keeping track of how many of a certain

 ### OrderedDict

+A `dict` which is guaranteed to have keys in the order in which they were assigned.

+Perhaps not as essential as it once was as `dict` objects since python 3.6 are also in the order they were assigned, but it may be a good idea to use this type if your code is likely to be used on older versions or other implementations than CPython, or there is a use for methods like `move_to_end` or `popitem`.

 ### defaultdict

-This is basically a nice-to-have which reduces the amount of code needed when you're using the `dict.setdefault()` method a lot.
+This is not only a nice-to-have which reduces the amount of code needed when you're using the `dict.setdefault()` method a lot, but can also be faster, as a list object isn't created and discarded for subsequent appends.
 For instance,

 ```python
 from collections import defaultdict